-- (1) The method of evaluation and compilation of the semester/progress mark in all modules would be indicated in the learner guide for the module. - (2) In conjunction with rule GI3 (3)(a) of the student handbook, any student who for any reason is absent from a particular assessment, must provide proof of their reason for the absence to the lecturer concerned upon their immediate return to class.
+- (I) The method of evaluation and compilation of the semester/progress mark in all modules would be indicated in the learner guide for the module. - (2) In conjunction with rule G13 (3)(a) of the student handbook, any student who for any reason is absent from a particular assessment, must provide proof of their reason for the absence to the lecturer concerned upon their immediate return to class.
 Any makeup assessment will be determined at the discretion of the lecturer concerned.
-Refusal to accept this will result in a zero mark for the particular assessment. - (3) Supplementary examinations are offered as per the General handbook (Rule GI3). - (4) In modules where ELOs are Assessed: - (i) The assessment for the ELO is compulsory i.e. every student must attempt the assessment and achieve a pass mark in order to pass the module else the module would need to be repeated.
-In cases where more than one ELO is being assessed, all ELOs being assessed must be passed in order for the student to pass the module.
-This would also apply in instances where a student is repeating a module. - (ii) The module would be externally moderated
+Refusal to accept this will result in a zero mark for the particular assessment. - (3) Supplementary examinations are offered as per the General handbook (Rule G13). - (4) In modules where Graduate Attributes (GAs) are assessed: - (i) The assessment for the GAs is compulsory i.e. every student must attempt the assessment and achieve a pass mark in order to pass the module else the module would need to be repeated.
+In cases where more than one GA is being assessed, all GAs being assessed must be passed in order for the student to pass the module.
+This would also apply in instances where a student is repeating a module. - (ii) At the exit level the module would be externally moderated